LukaLambrecht/ML4DQMDC-PixelAE/docs/utils/csv_utils.md

 csv_files is a list of paths to files to merge into a df
 histnames is a list of the types of histograms to keep (default: all)
 runnbs is a list of run numbers to keep (default: all)
+DEPRECATED, this function might be removed in the future;
+            use DataLoader.get_dataframe_from_files instead.
 ```